 The CCB is organized on three levels: the local chapter level, an intermediate regional level which supports the local chapters and reports their activity to the National Board, and a national level that oversees the regional Executives and coordinates the CCB's activities across Canada.
-The CCB Toronto Visionaries is one of over 20 chapters under the Ontario Division Executive.
+The CCB Toronto Visionaries is one of dozens of chapters under the Ontario Division Executive.

 One of the requirements of the CCB's by-laws is that our chapter President be a vision-impaired individual, and that official votes by the chapter membership be weighted so that at least 60% of the deciding body is also vision-impaired.
 This ensures that those with vision loss have a "controlling interest" in decisions affecting them at the chapter, divisional, and national levels.

 CCB Toronto Visionaries' Chapter Executive Committee

 The Executive Committee is comprised of four Executive Officers and a number of appointed executive members.
 Each member of the Executive Committee is responsible for some aspect of the work of the Executive Committee.
 Officers are elected by the chapter membership at an Annual General Meeting (AGM) and serve a 3-year term.

 President, Ian White

 Vice-President, Paul Mack

 Secretary, Lynda Spinney

 We also recognize a number of hard-working volunteers who, although they do not hold formal positions on the Executive, support the work of the Executive Committee and contribute enormously to making the CCB Toronto Visionaries successful.
 If you would like to become involved on the Executive, or as a volunteer at any level, please contact us for more information.